Hexuan085/UC_SCREENING_ML/README.md

 2. Using 'Reduced problem.py' to compare the results of KNN screening, the standard optimization-based screening and the proposed ccost-driven screening.

 ##
-_If you do not plan to generate data by your own and want to see the process along with the results of constraint screening, please skip step 1-2 and run the corresponding code since the required data already exists in the corresponding path._
+_If you do not plan to generate data by your own and want to see the process along with the results of constraint screening, please skip step 1-2 and run the corresponding code directly since the required data already exists in the corresponding path._